uilab-kaist/cs774-ethics-spring-2021/project.md

 - **Peer grading**: 10%
 - **Teamwork report**: 5%

 **Note that any team may get up to -25%p for project scores if there is a serious problem with teamwork.** That means, the project grade could be 25/50, even if all presentation and report scores are perfect.
-This can apply to an individual student, rather than the entire team.
+This can apply to an individual student, or to the entire team.

 ## Deliverables
 **All project team members should present an important part in the presentation (speak for at least one minute each)**.
 You should present your work in presentation session.
-The detailed instruction will be noticed later.
 - **Proposal presentation**: 5-8 minute presentation
 - **Progress presentation**: 7-10 minute presentation
 - **Final presentation**: 10-15 minute presentation